Authing/authing-js-sdk/README.md

 Account password / phone verification / refresh token / social login / get user info.

-### 🎇 Compatible with all mainstream miniprogram frameworks
+### 🎇 Compatible with all mainstream miniapp frameworks

-Such as Taro, uniapp, in the future, we will also expand and support other miniprogram frameworks, it's very easy.
+Such as Taro, uniapp, in the future, we will also expand and support other miniapp frameworks, it's very easy.

 ### 🎨 SSO